-Students can complete one, two, three- or four-year certificate programs depending on the duration of their time at CLTC.
+Students can complete one, two, three, four or five-year certificate programs depending on the duration of their time at CLTC.
+Each year is 70 credits.
 The Certificate is taught at level 4 according the PNG National Qualifications Framework.

 The program delivers the following: